 WWII ammunition bunkers moved to Soesterberg airfield museum

-Bresser has relocated two WWII ammunition bunkers to Museum Vliegveld Soesterberg (NL) over a distance of three kilometres.
+Bresser has relocated two WWII ammunition bunkers to Museum Vliegveld Soesterberg (The Netherlands), covering a distance of three kilometres.
 The bunkers had to make way for area development and have now been given a permanent place on the museum grounds.

-The extraordinary bunkers, each weighing 30,500 kg, were lifted by crane onto special wagons (so-called SPMTs).
-This was followed by a journey of more than three kilometres along the public road and the former runway of the airport.
-Near their final destination, the bunkers were placed on a vertical jack construction.
+The extraordinary bunkers, each weighing 30,500 kg, were lifted by crane onto special transport vehicles SPMTs (Self-Propelled Modular Transporters).
+They then travelled more than three kilometres along public roads and the former airport runway.
+Near their final destination, the bunkers were placed on a vertical jacking system.

-Bresser then moved the bunkers step by step into their final position, using two sliding conveyor systems (at a 90-degree angle).
-The bunkers were then restaured.
+Bresser then moved the bunkers step by step into their final position using two sliding conveyor systems set at a 90-degree angle.
+Finally, the bunkers were restored.

 Certificaten